-Cain was the firstborn of the family, and Eve was fascinated with him.
-Anyone with a first child can probably relate.
-She looked at Cain, counted all his fingers and toes, noticed every little finger had a proper fingernail, looked at his face and detected family resemblance.
+Cain was her firstborn, and Eve was fascinated with him.
+Anyone with a first baby can probably relate.
+She looked at Cain, counted all his fingers and toes, took note of every little detail about him, looked at his face and detected family resemblance.
 Proudly she turned to Adam and exclaimed (Genesis 4:1):

-“With the help of the Lord I have brought forth a man!”
+“She said, ‘With the help of the Lord I have brought forth a man.’”

-Eve gave birth to more children, but Cain remained the special someone, the first kid she ever had.
-Firstborn status in the Middle East was bound to give preferential status to the eldest son.
+Eve gave birth to more children, but Cain remained the special someone, the first child she ever had.

-Adam and Eve taught their kids from an early age to express their thankfulness to God by bringing choice gifts.
-As Cain grew up, he became a farmer.
-When it was time to offer his gift, he brought a selection of his produce.
-Meanwhile his brother Abel had learned to take care of his father’s flocks and herds.
-He brought one of the most promising looking specimens of his flock.
+Cain grew up to become farmer while his brother Abel learned to take care of his father’s flocks and herds.
+Adam and Eve taught their sons and daughters from an early age to express their thankfulness to God by bringing choice gifts.
+When the time came to offer his gift to God, Cain brought a selection of his produce while His brother Abel brought one of the most promising looking specimens of his flock.

-It is unclear how God’s favor materialized, but at the end of the day Abel’s gift stood out, while Cain’s gift was not well received at all – and Cain was not smiling!
-His frustration was written all over his face, and the relationship to his brother quickly soured.
-God addressed the issue at hand with Cain (Genesis 4:6-7):
+As it turned out, Cain’s gift was rejected while Abel’s gift was well-received; and Cain was not smiling.
+His frustration was written all over his face and quickly soured the relationship with his brother.
+God addressed the issue at hand (Genesis 4:6-7):

 “Then the Lord said to Cain, ‘Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.’”

 But Cain had his mind already made up and refused to listen.
 Soon after, he killed his brother in cold blood.
 This is the incident the apostle John was referring to in his letter (1 John 3:12):